 The certificate of trust to establish the Trust was filed with the State Department of Assessments and Taxation of Maryland on October 4, 2006.
 The Fund is a series of the Trust.
 On April 30, 2007, the Fund was redomiciled as a series of the Trust.
 Prior thereto, the Fund was a series of Legg Mason Partners Variable Portfolios IV, a Massachusetts business trust.
-Prior to the reorganization of each of Aggressive Growth Portfolio, Large Cap Growth Portfolio and Mid Cap Portfolio as a series of Legg Mason Partners Variable Portfolios IV, each of Aggressive Growth Portfolio, Large Cap Growth Portfolio and Mid Cap Portfolio was a series of Legg Mason Partners Variable Portfolios III, Inc., a Maryland corporation.
-Prior to the reorganization of Appreciation Portfolio as a series of Legg Mason Partners Variable Portfolios IV, Appreciation Portfolio was a series of Legg Mason Partners Variable Portfolios IV, each of Large Cap Value Portfolio and Small Cap Growth Portfolio was a series of Legg Mason Partners Variable Portfolios I, Inc., a Maryland corporation.
+Prior to the reorganization of each of Aggressive Growth Portfolio, Large Cap Growth Portfolio and Mid Cap Portfolio as a series of Legg Mason Partners Variable Portfolio and Mid Cap Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolio as a series of Legg Mason Partners Variable Portfolios IV, each of Large Cap Value Portfolio and Small Cap Growth Portfolio as a series of Legg Mason Partners Variable Portfolios IV, each of Large Cap Value Portfolio and Small Cap Growth Portfolio was a series of Legg Mason Partners Variable Portfolios I, inc., a Maryland corporation.